 Buckwheat contains Vitamin E, which supports the immune system and promotes eye health.
 The phenolic acid in sobacha buckwheat tea is beneficial for regulating digestion and reducing inflammation in the intestines.
 Selenium, which is also present in sobacha, reduces inflammation and enhances overall immunity.
 These three powerful antioxidants found in buckwheat work together to fight against viral, bacterial, and fungal infections.

 While many people like to enjoy a refreshing cup of green tea in the evening, the caffeine contained in most green teas can make it difficult to fall asleep or cause interrupted sleep.
-As an herbal tea, sobacha is free of caffeine and with its rich, toasty smell, it can easily stand in for other teas.
+As an herbal tea, sobacha is free of caffeine and with its rich, toasty aroma, it can easily stand in for other teas.
 Sobacha’s impressive list of health benefits and its soothing aroma make this herbal tea a great caffeine-free drink, which can be enjoyed at any time of the day.